WASHINGTON – Here's where the 2012 Republican presidential candidates stand on a selection of issues.

 Romney: Supported the federal accountability standards of No Child Left Behind law.
 In 2007, said he was wrong earlier in his career when he wanted the Education Department shut because he came to see the value of the federal government in "holding down the interests of the teachers' unions" and putting kids and parents first.

-Santorum: Voted for sweeping No Child Left Behind education overhaul, now says he regrets doing so.
+Santorum: Voted for No Child Left Behind law.
 Wants "significantly" smaller Education Department but not its elimination.
 Criticized early childhood education programs as an attempt by government to "indoctrinate your children."

 Gingrich: Let oil and natural gas industries drill offshore reserves now blocked from development, end restrictions on Western oil shale development.
 In Alaska alone, "We could liberate an area the size of Texas for minerals and other development."